midas/rabbit-wq/README.md

 #####work_exchange
 The name of the work exchange.
 Defaults to work.

+#####work_exchange_type
+The RabbitMQ exchange type of the work exchange.
+Defaults to fanout.
+For more information see [RabbitMQ Docs](https://www.rabbitmq.com/tutorials/amqp-concepts.html).

 #####work_log_level
 The log level of the worker logger.
 Defaults to info.